e What is Customer Experience (CX) and why should you care?

 Challenge 2: What is a good customer experience?

 Once you have a good view of what your customer base expects from your brand, you have to define a good experience.
 So, your second challenge is to translate customer needs into correct product and service specifications.
-In this process you will develop a clear custodmer strategy with a unique value proposition and use service design methods and tools such as customer journey mapping, persona’s, service blueprints … to shape the ideal experience.
+In this process, you will develop a clear customer strategy with a unique value proposition and use service design methods and tools such as customer journey mapping, personas, and service blueprints … to shape the ideal experience.
 Failure at this stage leads to the so-called specification or design gap.

 Challenge 3: Deliver what you promise!

 The third challenge regards the actual implementation.
 It is one thing to have a great vision, strategy, nice products and clear service promises.
-It is another to actually deliver good experiences on a daily basis.
-This challenge entails managing operations and fostering a customer centric mindset among employees.
-Operational Excellence, and change management skills are key to reduce the implementation gap.
+It is another to deliver good experiences daily.
+This challenge entails managing operations and fostering a customer-centric mindset among employees.
+Operational Excellence and change management skills are key to reducing the implementation gap.
 To reduce this last though important gap, we firmly believe that CX and OPEX (Operational Excellence) go hand in hand.

 Mind the gaps!

 How well are you doing?
 Companies that invest in great experiences win in loyalty and make a difference.
-These companies generally keep track of their efforts by collecting customer insights in order to take action and make impactful changes.
-They use CX metrics such as CSAT (Customer Satisfaction), NPS (Net Promotor Score) and CES (Customer Effort Score).
+These companies generally keep track of their efforts by collecting customer insights to take action and make impactful changes.
+They use CX metrics such as CSAT (Customer Satisfaction), NPS (Net Promotor Score) and CES (Customer Effort Score)

 Afbeelding met tekst, schermopname, Lettertype, ontwerp